Genesi Pegasos

-Pegasos is a MicroATX motherboard powered by a PowerPC 750CXe or PowerPC 7447 microprocessor, featuring three PCI slots, one AGP slot, two Ethernet ports (10/100/1000 & 10/100), USB, DDR, AC'97 sound, and FireWire.
+Pegasos is a discontinued brand of computer systems produced by Genesi USA, Inc., and designed by their research and design partner bplan GmbH based in Frankfurt, Germany.
+It is a MicroATX motherboard powered by a PowerPC 750CXe or PowerPC 7447 microprocessor, featuring three PCI slots, one AGP slot, two Ethernet ports (10/100/1000 & 10/100), USB, DDR, AC'97 sound, and FireWire.
 Like the PowerPC Macintosh counterparts, it boots via Open Firmware.

 For hard disk drive booting the Open Firmware implementation called SmartFirmware requires an RDB boot partition that contains either an affs1 or ext2 partition.
 Note that any changes to the ext2 on-disc format may prevent booting.
 It is, however, possible to add some ext3 features so long as the volume can still be recognized as ext2.

-The Pegasos was sold by Genesi USA, Inc., and designed by their research and design partner bplan GmbH based in Frankfurt, Germany.

-There are two versions of the system: The Pegasos I and the Pegasos II.
+There are two versions of the system: The Pegasos I, followed by the Pegasos II.
+The Pegasos II was discontinued in 2006.

 Pegasos I

 The Pegasos I supports the IBM Microprocessor 750CXe CPU (G3), has 100 Mbit/s Ethernet onboard and uses registered 168-pin PC133 SDR-SDRAM.
 It was discontinued after a hardware bug in the MAI Logic ArticiaS northbridge was discovered.
-Later versions of the Pegasos I came with a hardware fix which was designated "April".
+Later versions of the Pegasos I came with a hardware fix which was designated "April" (a pun on Mai meaning May in German).
 Further improvements were made in an "April 2" design which solved further problems.
-It has been replaced by the Pegasos II.
+It was replaced by the Pegasos II.

 Pegasos II

 The Pegasos II uses a Marvell Discovery II MV64361 northbridge, removing the need for the "April" chipset fix on the previous model, and additionally offers integrated Gigabit LAN and DDR support, and the ability to use the Freescale "G4" processor line.

-The 750CXe (G3) CPU boards do not require a cooling fan, and thus has been marketed as "cool computing".
+The 750CXe (G3) CPU boards do not require a cooling fan, and thus was marketed as "cool computing".
 The current G4 boards are based around the Freescale MPC7447 chip with a small fan.
 Passive cooling solutions are possible and sold with the "Home Media and Communication System", which is based on Pegasos II G4.

 Genesi discontinued production of the Pegasos II in 2006, as the result of new European Union legislation requiring the use of more expensive and lead-free solder under the Restriction of Hazardous Substances Directive (RoHS).

 Open Desktop Workstation

 The Open Desktop Workstation, or ODW, is a standardized version of the Pegasos II.
 It was the first open source based PowerPC computer and gave PowerPC a host/target development environment.
-Genesi has released the complete specifications (design and component listing) free of charge.
+Genesi released the complete specifications (design and component listing) free of charge.
 The ODW-derived Home Media Center won the Best in Show award at the Freescale Technology Forum in 2005, have an ATI certification, and a "Ready for IBM Technology" certification.